-Thanks to an extraordinary effort by the NHS across Sussex, a new GP led vaccination service is due to go live next week to provide the COVID-19 vaccine to people in Rural Rother.
+Thanks to an extraordinary effort by the NHS across Sussex, a new GP led vaccination service is now open to provide the COVID-19 vaccine to people in Rural Rother.

-The GP led vaccination service at Etchingham Village Hall will be a partnership between Sussex Community NHS Foundation Trust and the following GP practices:
+The GP led vaccination service at Etchingham Village Halls is a partnership between Sussex Community NHS Foundation Trust and the following GP practices:

 Fairfield Surgery, Ferry Road Health Centre, Martins Oak Surgery, Northiam and Broad Oak Surgery, Oldwood Surgery, Rye Medical Centre, and Sedlescombe and Westfield Surgeries

-The service will offer vaccine appointments to registered patients at the GP practices in line with the national priority groups, starting with those who are over the age of 80.
+The service will offer vaccine appointments to registered patients at the GP practices in line with the national priority groups.

 Each of the GP practices in Rural Rother have small sites and small staff numbers compared to large urban GP practices, and so did not feel they could continue to provide high levels of care for their patients and support the programme initially in the way it had to be implemented according to the national model.

-However, this new GP led service will mean the GP practices and SCFT work together to bring all of their local knowledge to support the roll out of the vaccination programme to patients.
+However, this new GP led service means the GP practices and SCFT work together to bring all of their local knowledge to support the roll out of the vaccination programme to patients.